wdacom/sdbc/README.md

-# SDBC by WDA
+# SDBC by Rocketfuel

 ## Description
 SDBC is a minimalist database API for Scala in the spirit of [Anorm](https://www.playframework.com/documentation/2.4.x/ScalaAnorm).
-It currently supports [H2](http://www.h2database.com/), [Microsoft SQL Server](http://www.microsoft.com/en-us/server-cloud/products/sql-server/), and [PostgreSQL](http://www.postgresql.org/).
+It currently supports [Apache Cassandra](http://cassandra.apache.org/), [H2](http://www.h2database.com/), [Microsoft SQL Server](http://www.microsoft.com/en-us/server-cloud/products/sql-server/), and [PostgreSQL](http://www.postgresql.org/).
 Other databases can be supported by implementing com.wda.sdbc.DBMS.

 It also provides support for connection pools using [HikariCP](https://github.com/brettwooldridge/HikariCP).
 The pools can be created with a [HikariConfig](https://github.com/brettwooldridge/HikariCP) or [Typesafe Config](https://github.com/typesafehub/config) object.